jef41/tilt-micro-bridge/README.md

 At the specified upload intervals data will be retrieved from the queue.
 Averaging, calibration and conversion will then be applied as specified from the configuration, and a value stored or uploaded to the provider(s).

-If the Pico is plugged in to a USB port on a computer you may use either Thonny, MicroPythions mpremote or a serial terminal (e.g. Putty) to observe messages from the Pico.
+If the Pico is plugged in to a USB port on a computer you may use either **Thonny**, MicroPython's **mpremote** or a serial terminal (e.g. Putty) to observe messages from the Pico.
 In its default state received Tilt data will be displayed for the first hour - this is intended to help the calibration process.

 In a normal running state the built in LED on the Pico board will blink approximately every 3 seconds to indicate that the device is operating correctly.
 If an LCD display is present and configured, the display will cycle between configured Tilt devices and a clock display.